sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 - **Check if jobs are failing to sync:** "SELECT * FROM external_service_sync_jobs WHERE state = `errored`";
 - **Increase the number of workers** using the `repoConcurrentExternalServiceSyncers` site config.
+- Learn more about the related dashboard panel in the [dashboards reference](./dashboards.md#repo-updater-repoupdater-queued-sync-jobs-total).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json